tvenk/Pylutus_Forge/README.md

+---

 # Pylutus Forge

-**Pylutus Forge** is a Python-to-Plutus compiler designed to enable developers to write Cardano smart contracts using Python-like syntax.
-These contracts are compiled into Plutus (Haskell) code suitable for on-chain deployment on the Cardano blockchain.
+**Pylutus Forge** is a Python-to-Plutus compiler designed to let developers write Cardano smart contracts in Python-like syntax.
+It translates `.pylutus` files into valid Plutus (Haskell) code ready for on-chain deployment on the Cardano blockchain.

 ---